mrichinfinite/scratch/README.md

 All of the code will run successfully as is, but feel free to change it up and try new things as you go along!

-All folders are contained within the root folder called scratch.
+All folders are contained within the folder called scratch.

 The scratch1 folder contains a basic Python lesson with all the necessary .py files to run the code successfully.